mobarski/itsy/README.md

 The API consisted of simple words with intuitive effects.
-There were even keyboards with all the commands [printed on the keys](https://en.wikipedia.org/wiki/ZX_Spectrum#/media/File:ZXSpectrum48k.jpg) to improve the UX/ergonomy and facilitate exploration.
+There were even keyboards with all the commands [printed on the keys](https://en.wikipedia.org/wiki/ZX_Spectrum#/media/File:ZXSpectrum48k.jpg) to improve the ergonomy and facilitate exploration.

 Programs written in BASIC were not 100% portable between the machines with different dialects BUT it was easy to port them.
-Many books and magazines contained BASIC scripts ...
-TODO ...
+Books and magazines contained BASIC scripts and it was quite easy to find interesting code to play with.

-Many years have passed, and computers are now much more powerful.
-Unfortunately the barier of entry into programming had risen and not went down. ...
+Years have passed, computers are now much more powerful and the software can do amazing things.
+Somehow the barier of entry into programming had risen and not went down.
+Sure, there are some systems designed for kids (i.e. Scratch, MakeCode Arcade) and systems that emulate the "old school" experience of developing software (i.e. PICO-8, TIC-80) but ...
 TODO ...

 Reference: ["Why Johny can't code"](https://www.salon.com/2006/09/14/basic_2/)